JackEdTaylor/LexOPSdocs/docs/01-intro.md

 ## The LexOPS Dataset

 LexOPS works can work with any list of features.
-Even so, LexOPS has inbuilt dataset with some features for English that I've found useful in the past.
+Even so, LexOPS has inbuilt dataset with some features for English words that I've found useful in the past.
 This can be called with:

 ```r